Nations to meet on non-proliferation regime imperiled by Iran, North Korea

 Mohammed ElBaradei, head of the Vienna-based International Atomic Energy Agency (IAEA) which verifies compliance with the NPT, has been in the forefront of critics calling for fixes to loopholes in the treaty that make coming to grips with countries like Iran and North Korea difficult.

-North Korea kicked out IAEA inspectors in December 2002 and withdrew from the NPT the following month, and now claims to have made atom bombs.
+North Korea kicked out IAEA inspectors in 2002 and now claims to have made atom bombs.

 The IAEA has for over two years been investigating Iran on US charges that Tehran is secretly developing nuclear weapons but still has come to no conclusion about whether the Islamic Republic's program is peaceful or not.